In the Beginning

 That was 2008, and teaching English is now a dim and distant memory.
 The sock creatures are now Hawkes’ Hounds, canine companions still using a sock but now sporting pure wool or felt bodies.
 I have developed my own style, developed my own techniques to create my unique hounds.
 Back in South London the hounds started to take on a life of their own, getting more and more detailed.

 In December 2017 my hounds started to take their place in The Little Mustard Shop, 33 Clifton Hill, Brighton - the inspirational shop of Sam Toft.
-Terriers, Dachshands and Dalmatians have all taken their place there.
+Terriers, Dachshounds and Dalmatians have all taken their place there, until it closed in 2019.
+I now make commissions and for the joy of making a new hound.

 Max Frank Margaret